Set Your Day Up For Success: 6 Things To Try

 - Canned, wild Alaskan salmon.
 The traditional Japanese breakfast features broiled fish, steamed rice, pickled vegetables and green tea.
 Using canned, wild Alaskan salmon along with leftover rice and vegetables makes this a quick meal.

 - Eggs.
 Keep some hardboiled eggs (choose free-range, omega-3 fortified eggs) on hand to eat with sprouted grain toast.
-Include a piece of fruit like an orange or grapefruit and a container of plain, unsweetened yogurt.
+Include a piece of fruit like an orange or grapefruit and a serving of plain, unsweetened yogurt.

 - Dark, leafy greens.
 Spinach, kale and other dark, leafy greens are a nutritious addition to any breakfast – use with your eggs to create a vegetable scramble.